How to prepare for surgery

 Before the operation, you will receive an infusion of anaesthetic.
 It is also possible that depending on your diagnosis and proposed surgery, a thin tube (epidural catheter) may be fitted to your back.
 Through this tube you will be given analgesics (painkillers) during and after the procedure.

-Depending on your diagnosis, your surgeon will decide the type of surgical approach:
+Depending on your diagnosis, your surgeon will decide on the type of surgical approach:

-– by classical approach – with incision/cut (as appropriate, this may be in the middle of the abdomen or below the ribs, etc.)
+– classic approach – with incision/cut (depending on the case, this can be in the middle of the abdomen or under the ribs, etc.)

-– by minimally invasive (laparoscopic) approach through several small incisions through which working instruments are introduced.
+– minimally invasive (laparoscopic) approach through several small incisions, through which the instruments are inserted.

 All the aspects related to the most suitable surgical approach for your case and related to the surgery itself (all that it entails) will be explained to you in advance when you will have the discussion with your surgeon at the time of the consultation.